mrkeaton1/mrkeaton1.github.io/pages/about.md

 Please take a look at my Publications and Resume pages, and check out my Github, Google Scholar, LinkedIn, and email address linked at the bottom of each webpage.

-Finally, I plan to start a blog series, likely including interesting content/papers I read regarding neuroscience, machine learning, and possibly some other things I like including physics or engineering papers.
+Finally, I plan to start a blog series in early 2022, likely including interesting content/papers I read regarding neuroscience, machine learning, and possibly some other things I like including physics or engineering papers.
 Stay tuned, and enjoy your stay!